 Vaginal odor treatment depends on what’s causing the smell.
 Here are some possibilities:

-- For BV, you will probably be given an antibiotic.
-They come as pills and creams that you can insert into your vagina.
+- For bacterial vaginosis (BV), you will probably be given an antibiotic.
+They come as an oral pill or an intra-vaginal cream.

 - For trichomoniasis?
 Oral medication.

 - For gonorrhea and PID?
 Likely a course of antibiotics.
 For STIs, your partner must receive treatment, too, to avoid reinfection.